tsujan/Kvantum/Kvantum/README.md

 ## Credits:

-The core idea of Kvantum, namely using of SVG images for drawing Qt widgets, is taken from QuantumStyle (not developed anymore but continued as QSvgStyle at https://github.com/DexterMagnific/QSvgStyle).
+The core idea of Kvantum, namely using of SVG images for drawing Qt widgets, was taken from QuantumStyle (not developed anymore but continued as QSvgStyle at https://github.com/DexterMagnific/QSvgStyle).

 Some code parts are adapted from: